Part 6: The skill tool and prompt injection

 skilltool description. - In the system or developer prompt.

 OpenCode puts the list into the tool description.
-The workshop uses the prompt because it is simpler in ToyAIKit and worked better in the presenter's experiments.
+We put it in the prompt because that's simpler in ToyAIKit and worked better in our experiments.

 Inject available skills into the prompt